 If this option is enabled, it will enforce some additional restrictions.
 Azure files service connections without encryption will fail, including scenarios using SMB 2.1 or 3.0 on Linux.
 Because Azure storage doesn't support SSL for custom domain names, this option cannot be used with a custom domain name.

-You can explore the Tags settings if you like.
-This lets you associate key/value pairs to the account for your categorization and is a feature available to any Azure resource.
+Select Next : Tags.
+Here, you associate key/value pairs to the account for your categorization and determine if a feature is available to any Azure resource.

 Select the Storage accounts link in the left sidebar.